First, understand that titling and registering a classic car is different from a regular car. You need to follow the right procedures to be legal.

 Frequently Asked Questions

-1. How do I determine the correct title and registration process for my classic car?
+1. How do I determine the correct title and Classic Car Registration Process?

 To determine the correct title and registration process for your classic car, you should contact your local Department of Motor Vehicles (DMV) or relevant vehicle registration authority.
 They will provide you with the specific requirements and paperwork needed.